MeltwaterArchive/storyplayer/devices/saucelabs.md

 Sauce Labs provides [a hosted collection of browser versions and platforms](https://saucelabs.com/docs/platforms), so that you don't have to maintain these yourself.
 Their collection includes the usual suspects (Internet Explorer, Firefox and Chrome) on various versions of Microsoft Windows, plus Safari on OS X, and browsers running on Linux too (handy if your target audience are software engineers).
 They've also recently started providing mobile browsers too.
 (They also have useful features such as recording videos of each test run, and recording screenshots too, which can be very helpful when a test works in one browser but fails in another).

 Sauce Labs isn't free, but we use it here at DataSift because (for us) it's a lot cheaper than maintaining our own collection of browser versions and platforms to use in cross-browser testing.
-Storyplayer now includes Sauce Labs support.

 ## Getting Started

 Here's what you need to run your tests using Sauce Lab's browsers instead of browsers running on your desktop machine:

-* Sign up for a Sauce Labs account
+* A Sauce Labs account ([sign up here](https://saucelabs.com/signup))
 * Your Sauce Labs username
 * Your Sauce Labs access key